-Except for pets arriving from Ireland (Rep. of), Malta, Sweden and the United Kingdom for which the authorities of these countries should be consulted.
+Except for pets arriving from Ireland (Rep.), Malta, Sweden and the United Kingdom for which the authorities of these countries should be consulted.

-For further details please refer to: Ireland: www.agriculture.gov.ie ; Malta: www.mrae.gov.mt ; Sweden: www.sjv.se and UK: www.defra.gov.uk.
+For further details please refer to: Ireland (Rep.): www.agriculture.gov.ie; Malta: www.agriculture.gov.mt; Sweden: www.sjv.se and UK: www.gov.uk/defra .

-Baggage is cleared at the airport of final destination in Portugal, provided it is labelled accordingly.
+Baggage is cleared at the airport of final destination in Portugal.